daniel-falk/python-app-on-axis-camera/README.md

 ### Deployment of *python* binaries

 The example application in this repository is based on the *python3-minimal* distribution.
 This distribution together with a few *python* modules such as numpy consumes in the range of 100-150 MB of storage.
 In a rapid prototyping setting there should not be a need to optimize the distribution footprint or limit the number of used libraries.
-Therefore using either an SD-card in the camera or a *NFS* (*Network File System*) solution, as is used in this project, is recommended.
+Therefore using either an SD-card in the camera or a *NFS* (*Network File System*) solution is recommended.
 Axis' camera's comes with
-*NFS* support out of the box.
+*NFS* support out of the box and many of them have a slot for an SD-card.
 Using either a *NAS* (*Network-Attached Storage*) on the same network as the camera and the developer computer or a *Samba* server installed directly in the developer computer makes prototype deployment easy.

 The downside with deploying the *python* interpreter and dependencies to the *NFS* storage is that the start-up time (when loading the binaries into memory) is extremely slow.
 The runtime impact, after loading the binaries, is however small.
+Loading from an SD-card is slow but considerably faster than loading from the *NFS* (depending on network speed and the class of the SD-card).

 ## Building, deploying and running the application